fennifith/mdjavadoc/api/README.md

 #### Options

-The `options` argument is simply an object containing optional arguments which can change the result of the program.
+The `options` argument on each method is simply an object containing optional arguments which can change the result of the program.
 These options function as stated below:

 | Option Name  | Type    | Description |
 |--------------|---------|-------------|